amirmohammadkz/starter-academic/content/post/post2/index.md

 When you want to learn a new subject, you should have a brief understanding of what you are going to do and how to start.
 That is the exact process that is used for training deep models too.

-{{< figure src="https://raw.githubusercontent.com/amirmohammadkz/starter-academic/master/static/media/ielts15.jpg" title="Two Main Characters (Kogami and Mikishima) in Psycho Pass.
-Photo from [wallpaperaccess](https://wallpaperaccess.com/psycho-pass)" >}}
+{{< figure src="https://raw.githubusercontent.com/amirmohammadkz/starter-academic/master/static/media/ielts15.jpg" title="Photo from cambridge.org" >}}

 First, pick the dataset you want to learn.
 There are numerous test packs for IELTS, but none are as genuine as the original [Cambridge IELTS](https://ieltspracticeonline.com/download-all-cambridge-ielts-books-pdfaudio-1-14/) test books.
 As far as I know, 15 versions have been published, and each year, a newer version comes out based on the recent actual tests.